EthixLucifer/may-interview-coder-withoupaywall-opensource/README.md

 - 📝 Multiple Choice Support: New MCQ mode for analyzing and answering multiple-choice questions
 - 🔒 Privacy-Focused: Your API key and data never leave your computer except for API calls to your chosen provider

+## Latest Enhancements (v2.1.0)

+### Enhanced Stealth Mode

+We've significantly improved the stealth functionality with the following updates:

+- **Ultra-Low Profile UI**: Completely redesigned interface with minimal visual elements, reduced contrast, and smaller components that are harder to detect
+- **Text Input Functionality**: Added the ability to provide text context alongside screenshots, allowing for more precise debugging and solutions
+- **Application Resilience**: New app restart functionality (Ctrl+Alt+R shortcut) that helps recover from unresponsive states without returning to the terminal
+- **Focus Prevention**: Improved window focus handling to prevent the app from hiding when interacting with the text field
+- **Subtle Notifications**: Redesigned toast notifications to be smaller, less obvious, and placed in a more discreet location
+- **Reduced Visual Signatures**: Removed obvious UI elements like headers, titles, and bright colors that could attract attention
+- **More Transparent Elements**: All UI components now blend better with the background using increased transparency

+These enhancements make the application even more difficult to detect during proctored exams while providing additional functionality for effective problem-solving assistance.

 ## Dual Mode Support

 The application now supports two different modes to handle different types of interview questions: